 a.
 Introduction: Please use three paragraphs; the first focused on the problem in the larger context, the second on evolution of the question, and the third on the hypothesis and its justification.

 b.
-Methods: Please use the first paragraph to state the sites of study, and confirm that the necessary approvals from their respective ethics board have been obtained.
+Methods: Please use the first paragraph to state the sites of study, and confirm that the necessary approvals for human/animal and other studies from the respective ethics board have been obtained.
 Subsequent 2-3 paragraphs can describe human, translational, and laboratory methods.
 The last paragraph should detail the statistical methods including statistical software used.

 c.
 Results: Please include demographic and key findings in the results in 4 or more paragraphs, starting with the description of the overall human/animal population, and use progressive comparison of subgroups.
 There may be 3-4 tables, and 3-4 figures.
 Authors should make sure that they are not duplicating the information between tables and texts.